cse110-fa22-group21/Ursula/specs/adrs/111122-Team-Distributions.md

 ## Date
 November 11

-## Problem
+## Problem Description
-Currently, dividing the entire group into two teams to implement the functions of creation and editing is difficult to allocate appropriate workload for each individual, and the responsibility is unclear.
+The information you want to display on the log page is not suitable for user.

+## Options considered and Pros & Cons
+**[Selected] It is divided into five groups according to the functions to be implemented (reactive app, creation, read, update, and delete).**
+pro : Since team members are allocated by function, what needs to be done more clearly and who is responsible is clear.
+con : Tasks that are avoided may occur, and there may be differences in workload.

+## the driving force behind decision-making
+Reflecting TA's comments
+Clear to-do distribution and responsibility

 ## Solution
 The entire group is divided into a total of five small teams to implement detailed functions.